The carbon nanotube gatemon qubit: Complementary measurements to Fig. 3 and Fig. 4

-Figure~\ref{fig:gate-dependence-2tone}a-c shows qubit spectroscopy corresponding to the gate-dependent coherence data in Fig.~\ref{fig:gate-dependence} of the main text.
+Figure~\ref{fig:gate-dependence-2tone}a-c shows the qubit spectroscopy corresponding to the gate-dependent coherence data in Fig.~\ref{fig:gate-dependence} of the main text.
 At each gate voltage, we run an automated pipeline to calibrate qubit readout and excitation.
 We then extract \(T_1\) from a relaxation measurement and \(T_2^*\) from a Ramsey chevron fit.
-The values are included in Fig.~\ref{fig:gate-dependence} only if they meet two criteria: (i) the relative error is sufficiently small, and (ii) the signal-to-noise ratio of the measured data is high.
+To increase robustness, the value of $T_2^*$ is the average value over fit results at each drive frequency in the Ramsey chevron.
+The fit parameters $a$ and $b$ are constrained and the average includes only those fits that meet two criteria: (i) the relative uncertainty is sufficiently small, (ii) the signal-to-noise ratio of the measured data is high, and (iii) the period is short enough to not be strongly correlated with $T_2^*$, i.\,e. $T_p/2<T_2^*$.

 The exponential dependence of \(T_2^*\) on qubit frequency, observed in Fig.~\ref{fig:gate-dependence} of the main text, follows approximately

 where the proportionality factor $A$ is about \SI{1}{ps}.